Conversion Rates and Unreasonable Desires

 Promotion

-We have a client who wants to spread the word about his product without social media or ad spend, and is wondering whether there’s any point to having a website if you’re not willing to tweet about it.
+We have a client who wants to spread the word about his product without social media or ad spend, and is wondering whether there’s any point to having a website if you’re not willing to promote it.

 He’d really like to get his website online and then relax and let the website take care of itself.